nodejs/nan/README.md

 <a name="api_nan_weak_callback"></a>
 ### NAN_WEAK_CALLBACK(cbname)

 Use `NAN_WEAK_CALLBACK` to define your V8 WeakReference callbacks.
 Do not use for declaration.
 There is an argument object `const _NanWeakCallbackData<T, P> &data` allowing access to the weak object and the supplied parameter through its `GetValue` and `GetParameter` methods.
-You can even access the weak callback info object through the `GetCallbackInfo()`method, but you probably should not.
-You must either `Revive()` the weak handle or `Dispose()` it among with the callback info structure.
+You can even access the weak callback info object through the `GetCallbackInfo()`method, but you probably should not. `Revive()` keeps the weak object alive until the next GC round.

 ```c++
 NAN_WEAK_CALLBACK(weakCallback) {